zachallaun/clojure-py/doc/reader.rst

 A number must begin with [-+0-9].
 No whitespace can occur anywhere in the number.
 That includes between the optional sign and the first digit.

-The default reader will accept the following number formats.
+The reader will accept the following number formats.

 Integral
 ========